Calibration and Validation Activities – Sentinel-3 OLCI Technical Guide – Sentinel Online

 Calibration and Validation Activities

-SENTINEL-3 calibration and validation (cal/val) activities are essential to the quality of the mission.
+Copernicus Sentinel-3 calibration and validation (cal/val) activities are essential to the quality of the mission.
 Data quality will be assessed through determination of the radiometric, spatial, spectral and geometric fidelity of the satellite sensor and the accuracy of geophysical products.
-Three phases of cal/val are foreseen for SENTINEL-3:
+The calibration and validation of the Sentinel-3 instruments took place in three phases:

-In addition, the cal/val component of the SENTINEL-3 mission includes maintenance and evolution of prototype ground processors, generation of all pre-launch auxiliary data sets needed for Level-1 and Level-2 processing and the definition and planning of in situ campaigns to be conducted during the commissioning phase.
-SENTINEL-3 cal/val plans will be reviewed and updated on a regular basis as required by the mission.
-In particular, a PDGS re-processing capability will support calibration and validation activities as well as potential tuning of algorithms and product evolution.
+In addition, the cal/val component of the Sentinel-3 mission (now included in the Optical Mission Performance Cluster) includes maintenance and evolution of Level-2 processors, the generation of all auxiliary data sets needed for Level-1 and Level-2 processing.
+Sentinel-3 cal/val plan is reviewed and updated on a regular basis as required by the mission.